kwkroeger/Dotfiles/readme.md

 Zach Holman: "Your dotfiles are how you personalize your system.
 These are mine."

+My dotfiles are pretty standard, sort of a piecemeal of others like mathiasbynens and holman.
+However I dont know of anyone else with dotfiles that handle the Xeon Phi, so thats fun.

 ## Installation

 After forking or downloading the dotfiles you can install them to $HOME with install.sh